tier4/arm-dev-summit-2020/exercises/exercise1.md

 ![](images/exercise1/01_RegistrationEmail.png)

-2. Using the latest version of the Chrome browse, navigate to https://beta.autoware.online/signin and click "Ignore" when the safety warning pops up.
+2. Using the Chrome browser, navigate to https://beta.autoware.online/signin and click "Ignore" when the safety warning pops up.

 ![](images/exercise1/02_SafetyWarning.png)